Skip to content

 @Test

-fun `GIVEN fake WHEN calling from multiple threads THEN counts correctly`() = runTest {
+fun `GIVEN fake WHEN calling from multiple threads THEN tracks correctly`() = runTest {

 val fake = fakeAnalytics()